SanHalacoglu/GameOn/documentation/M4_Requirements_and_Design.md

 <a name="fr2"></a>

-2.  **User Settings**
+2.  **Update User Settings**
     - **Overview**:
         1. View and Change Settings

     - **Detailed Flow for Each Independent Scenario**:
         1. **View and Change Settings**:
-            - **Description**: When clicking their avatar in the top right of the screen, users are taken to their account settings page, where they can change their avatar, spoken language preferences, and time zone.
+            - **Description**: When clicking their avatar in the top right of the screen, users are taken to their account settings page, where they can change their spoken language preferences, and time zone.
             - **Primary actor(s)**: User
             - **Main success scenario**:
+                1. User clicks their avatar to open settings.
+                2. System displays the user’s current settings.
+                3. User modifies settings (e.g., avatar, language, timezone).
-                1. Actor presses submit on user settings and data is updated in the User database.
+                4. User presses "Confirm," and system updates the database.
+                5. System confirms the update and redirects the user to the previous screen.
             - **Failure scenario(s)**:
                 - 1a.
 Actor leaves this screen without submitting, no settings are updated.